What is Confluence? The complete guide for beginners

 This Confluence space houses all the content relevant to an IT team

-Confluence content is the files and information that lives inside a Confluence space.
-These are the building blocks of Confluence.
+We call the files and information that live inside a Confluence space "content".
 There are three types of content - pages, whiteboards, and databases.

 Pages

 Confluence pages are digital documents that support text, images, tables, and other media to record ideas and information.
-Pages can be used for various purposes, such as project documentation, meeting notes, team updates, or knowledge sharing.
-They're highly versatile and customizable, allowing teams to structure information in a way that suits their needs best.
+They can be used for various purposes, such as project documentation, meeting notes, team updates, or knowledge sharing.
+They're highly versatile and customizable, allowing teams to structure information in a way that best suits their needs.

-Confluence pages are documents used to record information
+Confluence pages are living documents used to record information

 Whiteboards